ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 Now watch it come up:

     kubectl get pods

-    kubectl get pods -w    # watches for changes live
+You can add a `-w` argument to the command above if you want to watch changes live (Ctrl-C to exit).
 You'll see it go from `Pending` to `ContainerCreating` to `Running`.
 As before, you can get more detail about your pods via `kubectl get pods -o wide`.

 ## Look at your pod